DavidVorick/atomic-file/README.md

 }
 ```

-If you would like to contribute to this crate, the implementation of the 'Upgrade' is
+If you would like to contribute to this crate, we are looking for a way to make
-particularly gnarly, owing to me being unable to figure out the best way to approach function
-pointers in Rust.
-If you know of a cleaner or simpler implementation, a pull request is warmly
-welcomed.
+the upgrade functions 'async+Send' as prior attempts were not successful.